Fatty Liver (NAFLD)

 - Fluid retention – an engorged abdomen, ascities.
 The fluid retention may also be found in the legs and feet.

 - Muscle wasting – usually found in the hands.
 The tendons shrink, the fingers curl and muscle tremors set in.
-This usually happens when the liver’s inability to metabolize proteins, which also can lead to the increase of fractured and broken bones.
+This usually happens when the liver’s unable to metabolize proteins, which also can lead to the increase of fractured and broken bones.

 - You physician will take your family history and perform a complete exam